Hackerfarm/techrice/README.md

 ### SensorTypes
 The same physical phenomenon can be measured by many different types of sensors.
-The API forces you to assign each sensor to a sensor type (or create a new one if you need to)
+The API forces you to assign each sensor to a sensor type (or create a new one if you need to).
 *   GET /sensortype/<int:sensortype_id>
 *   DELETE /sensortype/<int:sensortype_id> (auth required)
 *   POST /sensortype (auth required, form params: 'name', 'unit')